Overview:

 Cons:

-• Too deep?
+- Too deep?
 Being an avid gamer, this game wasn’t too difficult to grasp, but I can see this being difficult for some players.
-There is a lot of strategy here if you are trying to win.
+There is a lot of strategy here.
 Villainous is definitely not Uno!
 The rulebook is very well written, but I suggest you watch some How to Play Villainous videos online.

-• Not enough tokens? – We ran out of tokens in our four player game.
+- Not enough tokens? – We ran out of tokens in our four player game.
 There are a lot of extra tokens in expansion packs, so you may want to look at purchasing an expansion from the get-go.
-We will be reviewing expansions soon.
+We recently reviewed Revenge at Last here.

 Final Thoughts: